15 Secrets of Leading Customer Service Departments

 4. They empower everyone to do great things

 Giving up responsibility isn’t easy.
 Since your support agents deal with customers day in and day out, they should have adequate decision-making ability to go above and beyond customer expectations.
-We explore the most effective way of doing that in getting employees to create customer service miracles.
+We explore how to inspire employees to offer great customer service.

 5. They know how to start, carry and end conversations